glpi-project/doc/source/modules/administration/entity/entities.rst

    :alt: Global view GLPI Entities
    :scale: 50%

-Entity concept is a **key concept in GLPI**.
+Entities are a **key concept in GLPI**.
 Having many similarities with a hierarchy or a division inside a company, it allows on a single instance of GLPI to isolate sets organized in a hierarchical manner.
 The chosen term is voluntarily neutral in order to adapt to many information systems.

 A single instance (or installation) of GLPI, when composed of several entities, allows to consolidate common data and rules.
-Using entities allows to create a rather tight isolation between organizational units.
+Using entities allows to create a tight isolation between organizational units.

 .. hint:: When this isolation is not desired, it is better to use the functionalities offered by GLPI *Groups*.